Pyprohly/reddit-api-doc-notes/docs/api-reference/submission_draft.rst

 this `https://gateway.reddit.com` call that contains public draft information.

 In the returned JSON, the draft can be found under `root['drafts'][draft_id]`.
-The keys in this draft object are different from that described in Draft Schema above, but otherwise the data is the same.
+The key names in this draft object are different from as described in Draft Schema above, but otherwise the data is the same.

 .. csv-table:: API Errors